-c.
-Exempt Projects: 45 CFR 46-101b identifies six categories of research involving human subjects that may be exempt from IRB review.
-If you believe that your project qualifies for exemption, please indicate which exemption category applies (1-6).
+- a.
+Based on the available definitions, please choose the review level and category you believe to be appropriate for the study. - b.
+Exempt Projects: 45 CFR 46-10 identifies six categories of research involving human participants that may be exempt from IRB review.
+If you believe that your project qualifies for exemption, please indicate which exemption category applies.
 Please remember that only the IRB can make the final determination whether a project is exempt from IRB review, or not.
 This category should not apply to protocols being prepared for expedited or quorum review.